Last updated on March 13th, 2023 at 10:46 am

 Spiaggia Della Purità is Gallipoli’s main beach.
-Its crystal clear waters compete its stunning views to the enchanting old palazzi of the historic centre.
-It doesn’t happen every day to enjoy a perfect view to an authentic Italian town while swimming, does it?
+Its crystal clear waters compete with its stunning views of the enchanting old palazzi of the historic centre.
+It doesn’t happen every day to enjoy a perfect view of an authentic Italian town while swimming, does it?

-3. The Castle, the Seafront Promenade and the Old Town
+3. The Castle, The Seafront Promenade & The Old Town

 4. The Cathedral

-The first thing one sees once on Gallipoli’s tiny island, is the quaint fish market.
+The first thing you see once on Gallipoli’s tiny island is the quaint fish market.
 It is an exciting place as it bridges the past and the present in a unique way.
 A constant reminder of Gallipoli’s past as a traditional fishing village, the fish market becomes the absolute place to be for aperitivo when fishermen grill fresh seafood and fish and everyone fights for a place in the

 sun market’s stalls.